msplr/PolyPot/module/pcb/README.md

 ## Issues

-- Button gpio 23 does not allow wakeup from deepsleep
+- Button gpio 23 does not allow wakeup from deepsleep -> connect to IO15
 - Soil moisture sensor pinout is wrong.
 FIX THE CABLE BEFORE CONNECTING!
+- IO12 is not connected to SENSOR_ENn PMOS (typo in signal name)
+- IO12 must not be pulled up during boot -> use IO25
+- R1 and R11 need to be ~120 Ohm to have higher LED brightness

 ## Images
 ![Board Top](https://raw.githubusercontent.com/nuft/PolyPot/master/module/pcb/img/top.jpg)